Laminar and Turbulent Flow in Wavy Pipes under Strong Wall Modulations: Methodology

 \subsubsection{Validation}

-The numerical set-up was first validated by simulating turbulent flow in a smooth circular pipe at a bulk Reynolds number $\Rey_b = 5300$.
-The computed wall shear stress was $\tau_w = 4.6875 \times 10^{-3}$, corresponding to a friction Reynolds number $\Rey_\tau = u_\tau R / \nu \approx 180$, within 1\% of the canonical value \citep{wu_2008}.
-For this reference case, the near-wall mesh resolution was $\Delta r_{min}^+ \approx 0.09$, while the wall-parallel spacings were $\Delta \theta^+ = 1.13$ in the azimuthal direction and $\Delta z^+ = 2.55$ in the streamwise direction.
+The numerical set-up was first validated by simulating turbulent flow in a smooth circular pipe at a bulk Reynolds number $Re_b = 5300$.
+The computed wall shear stress was $\tau_w = 4.6875 \times 10^{-3}$, corresponding to a friction Reynolds number $Re_\tau = u_\tau R / \nu \approx 180$, within 1\% of the canonical value \cite{wu_2008}.
+For this reference case, the near-wall mesh resolution was $\Delta r_{\min}^+ \approx 0.09$, while the wall-parallel spacings were $\Delta \theta^+ = 1.13$ in the azimuthal direction and $\Delta z^+ = 2.55$ in the streamwise direction.
+Accordingly, the near-wall mesh resolution is expressed as $\Delta r^+=\Delta r u_{\tau}/\nu$, $\Delta \theta^+=\Delta \theta u_{\tau}/\nu$, $\Delta z^+=\Delta z u_{\tau}/\nu$, where the azimuthal spacing is based on the wall-arc length $r\Delta\theta$.
 The mesh was not tailored to this smooth configuration, but rather designed a priori to satisfy resolution requirements under the most demanding conditions of the study, namely the wavy pipe with the largest geometric amplitude and highest Reynolds number.
-Furthermore, the wall-unit spacings across all rough cases remain within DNS standards, including $\Delta r^+ \lesssim 1$, $\Delta \theta^+ \lesssim 6$, and $\Delta z^+ \lesssim 15$, even under the most severe flow conditions as suggested for smooth-wall flows \citep{Piomelli1993,Moser1999}.
+Furthermore, the wall-unit spacings across all rough cases remain within DNS standards, including $\Delta r^+ \lesssim 1$, $\Delta \theta^+ \lesssim 6$, and $\Delta z^+ \lesssim 15$, even under the most severe flow conditions as suggested for smooth-wall flows \cite{Piomelli1993, Moser1999}.
 Full resolution statistics for every case are listed in Table~\ref{table:1}.
 Figure~\ref{re_5300_res_2} compares the present results for mean and second-order statistics with those of \cite{Pirozzoli_2021}, showing very good agreement.
 Figure~\ref{re_5300_res_2}(a) presents the rescaled streamwise velocity profile, with the mean velocity expressed in wall units as $U^+ = u/u_{\tau}$ and the wall-normal coordinate as $y^+ = y u_{\tau}/\nu$.
 Figure~\ref{re_5300_res_2}(b) shows the turbulence statistics, including the velocity variances $\langle u_r'^2 \rangle^+$, $\langle u_{\theta}'^2 \rangle^+$, $\langle u_z'^2 \rangle^+$, and the Reynolds shear stress $\langle u_z' u_r' \rangle^+$.